PlayEveryWare/eos_plugin_for_unity/docs/unity_specific.md

 Hence allowing the sdk to modify its configurations.

-### Reference to other documents on how and why we need a GFX plugin on windows
+### Why do we need a GFX plugin on Windows

+GFX plugin is required so that the EOS Overlay can render properly on Windows